big-boss007/lalaji-ka-galla/memory-bank/progress.md

     *   Added new "Summary" screen:
         *   Displays "Total Value from Declared Denominations" at the top using `BalanceDisplay`.
         *   Shows denomination breakdown (bundles & loose notes) based on user-entered transaction denominations.
-        *   Refined layout: removed redundant page title and totals from within the card, updated section labels (including "Total Value from Declared Denominations" for style unification) to include total values.
+        *   Refined layout: removed redundant page title and totals from within the card, updated section labels to include total values.
-        *   Updated individual bundle/loose note line items to display their own total value (e.g., "₹500 x 2 bundles - ₹1,00,000").
+        *   Updated individual bundle/loose note line items to display their own total value.
+        *   **Amounts in section subtitles and list items are now right-aligned using CSS Grid, with optimized whitespace and removed trailing hyphens.**
     *   Added new "About" screen with descriptive application content.
     *   Updated Navbar to include "Summary" and "About" links.
     *   Updated "Modify Entries" screen to have a main screen title ("Modify Entries") and a card title ("All Transactions").
     *   Enhanced "Edit Transaction" modal:
         *   Allows adding/editing denomination details.
         *   Updated layout for compactness (Amount and Type side-by-side).
-        *   Refined modal padding, input field styling for consistent height, and denomination label font size (via increased CSS specificity) to prevent wrapping.
+        *   Refined modal padding, input field styling for consistent height, and denomination label font size.
+        *   **CTA buttons ("Save Changes", "Cancel") are now horizontally centered and fluid.**
+    *   Updated "About" screen: Moved title "About This App" outside the main content card and restyled for consistency.
+    *   Added new "Diagnostics" screen with options to create test data (with consistent denominations) and flush all data (with double confirmation); updated store and Navbar.
+    *   Corrected Summary screen logic to accurately account for debit transactions in denomination totals.
+    *   Completed major testing phase: All features and UI elements tested, mobile scrolling issue resolved, and "Apple-quality" aesthetic review finalized.

 ## What's Left to Build (High-Level Overview) - At this reverted state

-1.  **Main "Lalaji Ka Galla" PWA - Final Polish & Testing:**
+1.  **Main "Lalaji Ka Galla" PWA - Final Polish:**
-    *   **Styling & UX Review:**
-        *   Review component-specific styles to ensure they harmonize with the new global theme.
-        *   Iteratively refine layout, typography, spacing, and add subtle animations/transitions as needed to achieve "Apple-quality" feel.
-        *   Ensure responsive design is robust.
-    *   **PWA Enhancements & Testing:**
+    *   **PWA Enhancements:**
-        *   Test offline capabilities provided by the service worker.
-        *   (If possible later) Add actual icon files to `static/icons/`.
+        *   Add actual icon files to `static/icons/` and update `manifest.webmanifest`.
-    *   **Testing:**
+    *   **Final Documentation Review:**
-        *   Conduct thorough functional testing of all features.
+        *   Ensure all Memory Bank documents are consistent and up-to-date.

 ## Known Issues / Blockers
-*   PWA icons are missing.
+*   PWA icons are missing (Next immediate task).

 ## Evolution of Project Decisions
 *   (Standard entries about framework choice, Hello World, Memory Bank...)